PierreRochard/bitcoin-investment-theses/README.md

 ### 3. Ransomware

 Thesis: Ransomware is when malicious software encrypts a user's data, locking them out of personal or business information.
 The virus demands payment in bitcoins to decrypt the data.

+Anti-thesis: Increasing awareness of the problem is leading to effective mitigation strategies, whether with anti-virus software or offline data backups.

 ### 4. Online gambling

+Thesis: While online poker is legal in the United States, in practice the Unlawful Internet Gambling Enforcement Act of 2006 made it illegal for financial institutions to service online poker platforms and players.
+This eventually led to the wide usage of Bitcoin for funding online poker games.
+The phenomenon has expanded beyond poker, there are Bitcoin-funded sites for sports betting, blackjack, dice, and slots.

+Anti-thesis: If US legislation changes to be more favorable towards online gambling then this niche for Bitcoin could disappear.

+### 5. Unbanked businesses

+Thesis: Payment processors and banks are facing pressure to not service businesses for political reasons.
+These businesses include gun stores, marijuana dispensaries, and sex workers.
+Other businesses and individuals do not have access to banking services due to redlining or credit history.
+A Bitcoin wallet enables these demographics to "be their own bank" with a checking account and the ability to send and receive payments.

+Anti-thesis: As long as the rest of the economy is using fiat currencies, the unbanked still need a way to exchange their bitcoins for fiat.
+They can use in-person cash exchange services, though there are cases of people being robbed and it is not a scalable solution for anything but the smallest business.

 ### 5. Speculative trading
 ### 6. Ponzi scheme
 ### 7. Money laundering